Arrive Casablanca, Morocco

 Step back in time into ancient and remarkably untouched Fez el-Bali (“Old Fez”), the cultural heart of Morocco.
-Wander among the 9,000 lanes, alleys and souks that comprise its old quarter, where locals conduct their day-to-day business.
+Wander among the 9,000 lanes, alleys and souks that shape its old quarter, where locals conduct their day-to-day business.
 See an elaborate mosaic-tiled fountain in Nejjarine Square.
 Later, discover Fez el-Jadid (“New Fez”), built in the 13th century.
-Fez el-Jadid is home to the Mellah, the old Jewish quarter, with its wrought-iron-decorated windows and carved wood balconies.
+Fez el-Jadid is home to the mellah, the old Jewish quarter, with its wrought iron-decorated windows and carved wood balconies.
 Tonight, dine at a traditional Moroccan riad with a special guest who shares insight into Moroccan life.

-Discover Marrakech’s ancient medina, the old walled section of the city.
-Explore the Saadian Tombs displaying intricate stucco and Granada-style carvings, and the Dar Si Said (Museum of Moroccan Arts), a former palace.
-Continue to El Badi Palace and the 12th-century Koutoubia Minaret, the most perfect Islamic religious structure in North Africa.
-Stroll through Djemaa el-Fna square where fire-eaters, mime artists and street musicians perform.
+Discover Marrakech’s ancient Medina, the old walled section of the city.
+Explore the Dar Si Said (Museum of Moroccan Arts), a former palace.
+Continue to El Badi Palace and the 12th-century Koutoubia Mosque, the most perfect Islamic religious structure in North Africa.
+Stroll through Djemaa el-Fna square, where fire-eaters, mime artists and street musicians perform.
 Return to your hotel by private horse-drawn carriage.
-This evening, enjoy a unique dining experience when you share a dinner with a local family.

 Today, choose to remain in Marrakech or enjoy a full-day excursion to the High Atlas Mountains.
-Visit a picturesque village at Imlil Valley, meeting with local Berbers and visiting them in their homes.
-Your farewell dinner tonight is held at a charming traditional riad.
+Visit a picturesque village at Imlil Valley, meeting with local Berbers and spending time with them in their homes.
+Afterward, have lunch before returning to Marrakech.
+Your farewell dinner tonight is held at a charming, traditional riad.

 Transfer to the airport for your flight home.